-{\bf\em Testing metrics.} Compared with metrics used in unit testing, more system-level metrics are used in real-world testing.
+{\bf\em Test metrics.} Compared with metrics used in unit testing, more system-level metrics are used in real-world testing.
 As shown in Figure \ref{Fig:metirc}, four system-level metrics are frequently mentioned by survey participants, including generalizability (78\%), passenger's experience (63\%), robustness (53\%), and system latency (49\%).
 Generalizability focuses on whether an ADS can achieve similar performance in unseen driving scenes.
 Passenger's experience is another important metric in real-world testing.
-As P4 said, ``\textit{When there are many vehicles in a driving scene, an ADS should not press the brake too frequently, which may affect the comfort level of a passenger.}'' Robustness evaluates whether an ADS can behave normally when noises, external interference, or attacks exist.
+P4 said, ``\textit{when there are many vehicles in a driving scene, an ADS should not press the brake too frequently, which may make passengers uncomfortable.}'' Robustness assesses whether an ADS can behave normally when noises, external interference, or attacks exist.
 As an ADS is expected to make quick, continuous responses to the change of driving scenes, system latency is often used to measure the decision-making speed of an ADS.

-\titlebox{Common Practice 6:}{Testing metrics used in real-world testing focus more on the performance of the entire driving system, including both functional and non-functional properties, rather than the accuracy of a single model.} }
+\begin{finding}{} Test metrics used in real-world testing focus more on system-level performance, including both functional and non-functional properties, rather than only model accuracy. \end{finding} }